|

 Geneva is easily accessible by plane, train, or car.

-The airport is just four kilometres outside of the city (8 minutes by train).
-So it would be easy to fly into Switzerland, spend a day in Geneva and then head off elsewhere.
+Geneva airport offers flights to destinations all over the world.
+And the fact that the airport is just four kilometres outside of the city (8 minutes by train) makes it really easy to go for just a weekend or to fly into Switzerland, spend a day in Geneva, and then head off elsewhere.

 Or as I once did, head to Geneva early in the day for an evening flight and spend the time beforehand sightseeing.